johnpatramanis/Proteomic_Pipeline/README.md

 You can also take a look at them using:

-(OPTIONAL COMMANDS)
 ```bash
 less Proteins.txt
 less Organism.txt
 ```

-and you may want to edit them and add some proteins or species using:
+and you may want to edit them and add some proteins or species using Nano.
+If you have never used nano you can [click here for some help with the commands for it](https://www.nano-editor.org/dist/latest/cheatsheet.html):

 ```bash
 nano Proteins.txt